omilli/hellajs-css/README.md

-# Hella CSS
+# HellaJS CSS

-A type-safe CSS-in-JS library with optimized theming and zero runtime overhead.
+A type-safe, runtime CSS library with optimized theming and zero runtime overhead.

 ## Features